Classic & Luxury itinerary day-by-day

 Arrive Lake Bassenthwaite

 Arrive at Lake Bassenthwaite and check into your hotel for the next two nights, located close to this stunning lake - the most northerly in the Lake District area.
-Our host will meet your before dinner with your cycling equipment and brief you on the tour ahead.

 2. Day two